 Both sites have a dedicated Provision Lead and Pastoral Support.
-They are supported by a Mental Health LSA, a School Counsellor and a Speech & Language Therapist and by the Bespoke Pathway.
+They are supported by a Mental Health LSA, a School Counsellor and a Speech & Language Therapist and by the Intense Support Pathway.

-Brookfield Bespoke Pathway: Based at Fleetwood, covering children in KS4 offering Maths, English, PSD and physical activity, supported by a wide range of other subjects where accessible and appropriate to support transition back into KS4 provision.
+Brookfield Intense Support Pathway: Based at Poulton, covering children in KS3 and KS4 offering Maths, English, PSD and physical activity, supported by a range of other subjects where accessible and appropriate to support transition back into KS3/4 provision.
 Bespoke staff work across both key stages and within the community such that pupils are supported to access education and experience their first steps to success.